-For wind energy purposes, shear - the difference in wind speed over a certain height, dU/dz - is often considered over the rotor swept area.
-In this study, we will consider a rotor swept area from 38 m to 198 m (solid black lines in Figure 5).
-We 240 define low-level shear as the bulk shear between the bottom of the rotor swept area (38 m) and hub-height (118 m; dashed line in Figure 5).
+For wind energy purposes, shear - the difference in wind speed over a certain height, dU/dz - is often considered over the rotor-swept area.
+In this study, we will consider a rotor-swept area from 38 to 198 m (solid black lines in Fig. 5).
+We define low-level shear as the bulk shear between the bottom of the rotor-swept area (38 m) and hub height (118 m; dashed line in Fig. 5).

-During the period of interest, maximum wind speeds are observed between 80 and 150 m (Figure 5a).
-On the mesoscale domains (Figure 5b and c), a maximum wind speed is reached around 200 m.
-(There is a decrease in wind speed above this height in the mesoscale domains confirming that this is a low-level jet profile; not shown.)
-At low levels, the mesoscale 245 simulations (Figure 5b and c) often produce higher wind speeds than in observations (Figure 5a).
+During the period of interest, maximum wind speeds are observed between 80 and 150 m (Fig. 5a).
+On the mesoscale domains (Fig. 5b and c), a maximum wind speed is reached around 200 m.
+(There is a decrease in wind speed above this height in the mesoscale domains, confirming that this is a low-level jet profile; not shown.)
+At low levels, the mesoscale simulations (Fig. 5b and c) often produce higher wind speeds than in observations (Fig. 5a).
 Here, low-level shear within the mesoscale simulations is too weak.
-The gray zone and microscale domains (Figure 5d-f) recover the jet profile and bring the jet maxima down to levels near, but slightly higher than in observations.
-The low-level wind speeds are much closer to observations, but with a stronger jet maximum wind speed resulting in stronger shear than than observed.
-In each of the simulations, the LLJ peaks around 160 minutes before seen in the observations (see Figure 2 for comparison).
-When shifting 250 the observations in time to better match with simulated results (not shown), some metrics are slightly improved but the overall message remains unchanged.
-The same can be said for changing the period of interest to several 3-5 hour intervals between 01 UTC and 06 UTC (not shown).
+The gray zone and microscale domains (Fig. 5d-f) recover the jet profile and bring the jet maxima down to levels near to but slightly higher than the observations, but these are slightly higher than in observations.
+The low-level wind speeds are much closer to observations but with a stronger jet maximum wind speed resulting in stronger shear than that observed.
+In each of the simulations, the LLJ peaks around 160 min before seen in the observations (see Fig. 2 for comparison).
+When shifting the observations in time to better match with simulated results (not shown), some metrics are slightly improved, but the overall message remains unchanged.
+The same can be said for changing the period of interest to several 3-5 h intervals between 01:00 and 06:00 UTC (not shown).

 Figure 5.
-Vertical profiles of wind speed with time for observations (a), and domains 1, 2, 3, 4, and 5 (b-f, respectively) for the Default SST setup during the period of interest.
+Vertical profiles of wind speed with time for observations (a) and domains 1-5 (b-f, respectively) for the Default SST setup during the period of interest.
 Magenta markers denote the jet height.
 The assumed hub height (dashed line) and rotor layer (between the solid lines) in this study are also shown.

-Comparing hub-height wind speeds for each SST setup (Figure 6) displays some subtle variability as SST is augmented between the datasets, but significant variation exists between domains within a setup.
-The differences between the mesoscale 255 domains (shades of red) is larger than between the two LES domains (shades of blue), which follow each other closely.
-Domain 3 hub-height wind speeds fall in between that of domains 2 and 4 but more closely resemble the LES solutions.
-This pattern is also shown when analyzing the root mean squared error (RMSE) and bias of hub-height wind speed (Figure 7a and d).
+Comparing hub-height wind speeds for each SST setup (Fig. 6) displays some subtle variability as SST is augmented between the datasets, but significant variation exists between domains within a setup.
+The differences between the mesoscale domains (shades of red) are greater than between the two LES domains (shades of blue), which follow each other closely.
+Domain 3 hub-height wind speeds fall in between that of domains 2 and 4 but more closely resemble the

+LES solutions.
+This pattern is also shown when analyzing the root mean square error (RMSE) and bias of hub-height wind speed (Fig. 7a and d).
 RMSE and bias between the mesoscale domains are similar, while the resulting RMSE and bias on domain 3 is quite different from that of the mesoscale domains.
-Then, on the microscale domains, there is not much of a change between the RMSE and 260 bias for hub-height wind speed.
+Then, on the microscale domains, there is not much of a change between the RMSE and bias for hub-height wind speed.